 The Office of Institutional Research is currently building a new structure for the NMU scorecard and dashboard.
-Central to this effort is the use of the Tablature program to provide high level data access that allows members of the university community to drill down into detailed data based on user need.
-While the development is still in process, there are several key performance indicators (KPI) to be imbedded in Tablature.
+Central to this effort is use of the Tableau program to allow members of the university community to employ detailed data based on user need.
+While the development is still in process, there are several key performance indicators (KPI) to be imbedded in Tableau.
 These indicators are identified below and linked to both strategic focus areas and strategic outcomes.
 It is important to note that a limit of KPIs per area is employed.